shawntabrizi/substrate-collectables-workshop/2/tracking-all-kitties.md

 ## Creating a List

+Substrate does support lists in the form of an [`EnumerableStorageMap`](https://substrate.dev/rustdocs/v1.0/srml_support/storage/trait.EnumerableStorageMap.html), which is just a storage map like we have been using, but can be enumerated.
+From the docs:

+> Note that type is primarily useful for off-chain computations.
+Runtime implementors should avoid enumerating storage entries.

-Substrate does not natively support a list type since it may encourage dangerous habits.
-In runtime development, list iteration is, generally speaking, evil.
-Unless explicitly guarded against, it will add unbounded O(N) complexity to an operation that will only charge O(1) fees.
-As a result, your chain becomes attackable.
-Instead, a list can be emulated with a mapping and a counter like so:
+In runtime development, list iteration is, generally speaking, dangerous.
+Unless explicitly guarded against, runtime functions which enumerate a list will add O(N) complexity, but only charge O(1) fees.
+As a result, your chain can be vulnerable to attacks.
+Furthermore, if the lists you iterate over are large or even unbounded, your runtime may need more time to process the list than what is allocated between blocks.
+This means that a block producer may not even be able to create new blocks!

+For these reasons, this tutorial will not use any list iteration in our runtime logic.
+If you choose to include such logic, please keep the following in mind.

+We will instead emulate an enumerable map with a mapping and a counter like so:

 ```rust
 decl_storage! {